 CompuNet COVID-19 Vaccine Information

-CompuNet offers the Pfizer vaccine for ages 12 and older and the Moderna vaccine for those 18 and older.
+CompuNet offers the Pfizer bivalent booster vaccine for ages 12 and older.
 For minors (ages 12 to 17) receiving the Pfizer vaccine, a parent or legal guardian must accompany them for the appointment and must bring a picture ID to the appointment.
-Please note that the Pfizer 3rd Dose Booster shot is currently not available to minors under the age of 16.

 - Appointments are preferred but not required.
 Walk-ins are welcome and will be taken on a first-come, first-served basis, with priority given to those with appointments.

-- Please remember to bring your vaccine card document with you for your second dose and any additional doses such as the 3rd dose booster or 3rd dose if immunocompromised.
+- Please remember to bring your vaccine card document with you for your booster shot.

 - Patient insurance will be billed.
 If you do not have insurance, you will not be required to pay for the vaccine.